 # ARTICLE XI: COMMITTEE ON NOMINATIONS AND LEADERSHIP DEVELOPMENT

 A Committee on Nominations and Leadership Development shall be elected at least two months prior to the election of officers.
-The committee shall be composed of __________(three or five) members, at least one of which shall be a member at large.
+The committee shall be composed of three (three or five) members, at least one of which shall be a member at large.

 The committee shall elect its own chair;